dylan-lang/opendylan/documentation/intro-dylan/source/expressions-variables.rst

     define constant $hi = "Hi!";

 Note that there's not much point in declaring types for constants.
-Any remotely decent compiler will be able to figure that information out on its own.
+Any decent compiler will be able to figure that information out on its own.